Thursday, May 21, 2009

 The movie Australia, although not one of the best ones, really struck a chord in me.
 This brought to life the experiences of the Stolen Generation.
 Stolen Generation was something that was close to my heart, because of the stories my good friend from the down under shared with me when explaining to me what brought her to India.

 And then, there are stories that have warmed my heart.
 The struggle between good and evil and the eventual triumph of good.
-I, especially, love stories where the struggle between good and evil takes place in one person's heart and not necessarily between the good party and the bad party.
+I especially love stories where the struggle between good and evil takes place in one person's heart and not necessarily between the good party and the bad party.
 In essence, the good and the bad dwell in the same person.
 That person's victory over the evil in their heart is something that gives me hope.

 Well, there are all sorts of stories out there.
 And i hope to relish them, and let them do their thing in my heart.
 For often, data justifies my motivation, but it is stories that provide the motivation.